 Finally, spread before him, arched back, my hair sweeping the floor behind me, my torso supported by my buttocks on my heels, my knees spread apart and with indifferent eye contact I went through the finishing crescendo.
 I shimmied my shoulders and breasts as my torso and arms swayed to and fro, my cymbals clicked in rapid music rhythm, my head slid from side to side while I kept my eyes fixed stoically at his mesmerized attention and pants-swelled erection.
 The tempo increased with the music until a spasm of sexual exhilaration swept me.

 With the music stopped my instructor-led him back, limping, to his table.
 I slowly rose up from the floor, exhausted both physically and sexually.
 Standing, catching my breath, profusely perspiring, I gave my veiled bow to an ebullient ovation.
 His fixation and the applause from those at tables caused a sense of sexual empowerment never possessed until then.

-At home, still in costume, sans headpiece, with dried sweat-stained bra, belt, and panty, hubby picked me up before I could shower, stripped me in a frenzy and dropped me on our bed for his fast and furious without words.
-I climaxed thinking of the man's transfixed gaze before my gyrations and his pants stressed erection.
+At home, still in costume, sans headpiece, with a dried sweat-stained bra, belt, and panty, hubby picked me up before I could shower, stripped me in a frenzy and dropped me on our bed for his fast and furious without words.
+I climaxed thinking of the man's transfixed gaze before my gyrations and his pants-stressed erection.

 Afterward, the cabaret stage patron attempted to contact me through the instructor but she was an experienced mother hen and ensured he never did.
 I didn’t want to meet him.
 I wanted him to remain a San Francisco fantasy but his seeking me boosted my self-esteem.